 New groups formed slowly at first, keeping in close touch with the founders of the movement and the New York headquarters.
-In the early Forties, after some significant media exposure, they began to experience the kind of explosive growth that N.A. has seen in the Eighties.
+In the early Forties, after some significant media exposure, they began to experience the kind of explosive growth that N.A. saw in the Eighties.
+Their "Big Book," their founders, and the Alcoholic Foundation were clearly at the center of this growth.

-Their "Big Book," as it came to be called, their founders, and the Alcoholic Foundation were clearly at the center of this growing movement.
 By the late Forties, as the founders looked ahead to a day when they would be gone, they began to think seriously about adopting a new set of principles for the fellowship that would preserve unity over the long haul, without any specific individuals at the helm of the movement.
-That's when they began to draft the traditions and introduce them to the fellowship.
+That's when they began to draft the Twelve Traditions and introduce them to the fellowship.

 The N.A. reader must really pause for a minute to appreciate the significance of that fact.
-Never has there been a time when our fellowship has had to function without traditions to guide us.
-A.A. existed for fifteen years before traditions were developed and adopted.
-During that time the founders themselves provided the guidance.
+Never has there been a time when our fellowship has had to function without the Twelve Traditions to guide us.
+A.A. existed for fifteen years before their traditions were developed and adopted.
+During that time, the founders themselves provided the guidance.
 The task of persuading the fellowship that such principles were necessary was a major one for A.A.'s founders.
-It was no small step to add the traditions-a new body of principles of such far-reaching importance-to a proven program that most members felt worked just fine without them.
-Ultimately the fellowship trusted the vision of its leadership, and the traditions took their place alongside the steps to form the core of the overall program.
+It was no small step to add the traditions--a new body of principles of such far-reaching importance--to a proven program that most members felt worked just fine without them.
+Ultimately, the fellowship trusted the vision of its leadership, and the traditions took their place alongside the steps to form the core of the overall program.

-In the mid-Fifties another change of really grand proportions took place: A.A.'s General Service Conference was formed.
-Prior to 1955 the foundation, now called the General Service Board, made the major decisions for the fellowship with strong guidance and influence from the founders.
+In the early Fifties, another change of really grand proportions took place: A.A.'s General Service Conference was formed.
+Prior to April 1951, the Alcoholic Foundation (now called the A.A.
+General Service Board), guided and influenced by A.A.'s founders, made the major decisions for the fellowship.
 The role of the founders was to be in touch with the fellowship at large and with the trustees of the General Service Board, guiding and advising both.
 When one of the founders became gravely ill, it became apparent that something would need to be there to replace them.
-It would have to be something that could play that same role: to be in close touch with the trustees, who were managing the day to day world service operation, and with the N.A. groups, whom world services existed to serve.
+It would have to be something that could play that same role: to be in close touch with the trustees, who were managing the day-to-day world service operation, and with the A.A. groups, whom world services existed to serve.
 Their solution was to form the General Service Conference to play that role of leadership and mediation.